L3gomancer/ImageMagickQuickGuide/README.md

 # A Quick Guide To ImageMagick

-ImageMagick (IM) is a commandline application for editing images.\
+ImageMagick is a commandline application for editing images.\
-I find it good for bulk cropping pictures, assembling sprite sheets, and creating animated gifs.\
+I find it good for cropping and scaling images in bulk, creating animated gifs and assembling sprite sheets.\
 You can even stick the commands in a script to run.
-My examples might output all results to the Home directory but feel free to put your own folders.\
+My examples will output all results to the Home directory.\
-I'll also mention some tips and pitfalls I've discovered.\
+I'll also mention some tips and pitfalls I've discovered. \
 ### Resources
 First some resources.\
 [The ImageMagick site](http://www.imagemagick.org)\
 The [good intro](http://www.imagemagick.org/script/command-line-processing.php)\
-The [bad deep docs](http://www.imagemagick.org/Usage/crop/#crop_tile).
-I find these to be verbose, misspelled, obsolete, and lurid purple.
-At least they're detailed
+The [bad official docs](http://www.imagemagick.org/Usage/crop/#crop_tile).
+These are detailed but also obsolete, misspelled, verbose and purple.

 ---

-The program comes with a few builtin images to work with, generated this way
+You can generate some builtin images to practice on
 >`magick rose: rose.gif`
 ![a](images/rose.gif)

 ---